- Home

 How R-Squared (Coefficient of Determination) Connects to Other Ideas

-To understand r-squared (coefficient of determination), you should first be comfortable with linear regression.
+To understand r-squared (coefficient of determination), you should first be comfortable with linear regression and standard deviation intro.